EvergineTeam/IntelArcA770/README.md

 ## Windows native setup

 Intel provides a [comprehensive guide](https://intel.GitHub.io/intel-extension-for-pytorch/index.html#installation) to get ready the python extension for the Arc GPU.
-However, setting up the Arc A770 GPU on Windows require some initial adjustments and a bit of troubleshooting.
+Nevertheless, setting up the Arc A770 GPU on Windows require some initial adjustments and a bit of troubleshooting.
 Here’s a detailed walkthrough of the setup process.

 ![Intel extension for pytorch install guide](img/install.png)